jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_5.rst

   :red:`soil is wet`      :red:`NOT rain`        :red:`DO NOT WATER`
   ======================  =====================  =====================

-  :green:`WATER` if the :green:`soil is dry` AND it did :red:`NOT rain`.
+  :green:`WATER` only if the :green:`soil is dry` AND it did :red:`NOT rain`.
 I think the plants might like this.

 * :ref:`project_first<test_project_first>`: ``return first``